Steven McRae

 Steven McRae is an Australian ballet dancer and tap dancer.
 He is a principal dancer with the Royal Ballet in London, England.

 Early life and education

 Steven McRae was raised in the western Sydney suburb of Plumpton, the son of a drag racer.
 He started dancing at age seven, after watching his older sister in her dance classes.
 He studied tap as well as ballet.

-He was soon being entered for the performing-arts competitions in Australia known as eisteddfods, often gracing 25 sections at a time.
+He was soon being entered for the performing-arts competitions in Australia known as eisteddfods, often at a time.
 In 2002, at age 16, he won the gold medal at the 2002 Genée held in Sydney that year.
 In 2003, at age 17, he won the Prix de Lausanne in Switzerland, earning a scholarship, and entered the Royal Ballet School in London.

 Career

 McRae graduated into The Royal Ballet in 2004 and was promoted to first artist in 2005, soloist in 2006, first soloist in 2008 and principal in 2009.
 The Guardian has called McRae "a modern-day Fred Astaire".

 In 2014, he was named "Young Australian Achiever of the Year in the UK" for his work with the Royal Ballet.

 He works still with Lesley Collier, a principal dancer with the Royal Ballet from 1972 to 1995 and répétiteur since 2000, as his coach at the Royal Ballet.
 McRae's most marked characteristics have been noted as his speed and his red hair.